Single-room occupancy: History

 Paul Groth states that some downtown "residents literally cannot exist without them [SROs]" as they have "[f]ew, if any, housing alternatives."
 There are "myths about today's [SRO] hotel residents", claiming that they are all "isolated, needy, and disabled; all elderly; all on welfare; all elderly men; or all welfare mothers with three young children...[,] socially marginal, all mildly psychotic, all alcoholics or drug addicts, all drifters and transients", with some journalists using the derogatory term "welfare hotel".
 A 1985 study in Chicago revealed "a large minority of impoverished workers".
 In New York City, about one third of SRO dwellers are black and one quarter are Hispanic.
 Most SRO residents do not move more often than apartment renters, contrary to media references to "transients".

 In the mid-1990s, many "city health officials, architects, city planners, and politicians still argue that no one should live in [SRO] hotels", which are viewed as leading to "severe social and physical maladjustment" and "public nuisance".
 Apart from media criticism, SRO residents are typically "unseen" and "invisible" in housing reform policies and reforms.
 SRO residents are typically not referred to explicitly in legislation, considered by city housing communities and urban development efforts, which means that SRO residents often have to move from district to district according to changes in real estate planning.
 San Francisco architect John Liu called SRO hotels the "most controversial, the most neglected, and the least understood of all housing types."
 The invisibility of SRO residents is caused by a lack of interest in the lives of the poor and in their lack of a "political constituency", as most housing policy focuses on the family.
 With the huge reductions in the number of SRO rooms available to the lowest-income populations in the US, the role of SROs is being taken over by homeless shelters; however, many homeless people avoid staying at shelters because they find them to be "dangerous and unappealing" or because they do not meet entry requirements (due to being intoxicated), leading to more people sleeping on the streets.

-SRO hotels may be literally invisible to higher-income passers-by when they are discreetly located on the upper floors of a restaurant or retail store.
+SRO hotels may be invisible to higher-income passers-by when they are discreetly located on the upper floors of a restaurant or retail store.
 There is a debate as to whether SRO hotel residents are "homeless".
 Paul Groth states that SRO residents are "not homeless.
 They are living in admittedly minimal and unusual dwelling units, often in hideous repair and under woefully inadequate management but dwelling units nonetheless."
 SROs were considered socially acceptable even as late as the late 1950s: the Alfred Hitchcock movie Vertigo depicted young administrative staff living in downtown SRO hotels.
 An equivalent term to SRO is "residential hotel".